opensafely-core/ehrql/docs/includes/generated_docs/schemas.md

 Available on backends: [**TPP**](../backends#tpp)

-This defines all the data (both primary care and externally linked) available in the TPP backend.
+This defines all the data (both primary care and externally linked) available in the OpenSAFELY-TPP backend.

 ## [beta.core](./beta.core/)
 <small class="subtitle">